dplassgit/smallest/README.md

 ### Naming

-Functions that start with 'v' are void.
-Functions that start with 'a' return an array.
+Functions that start with `v` are void.
+Functions that start with `a` return an array.
 All other functions return int.

 ### Declaration & call